pd-projects/hugo-puredata.info/content/objects/tabread4.md

 ---
-title: tabread4
+title: tabread4~
-description: read a number from a table
+description: 4-point-interpolating table lookup for signals. lookup for signals.
 categories:
 - object
-pdcategory: Arrays & Tables
-last_update: '0.43'
 see_also:
+- tabwrite~
 - tabplay~
 - tabread
+- tabwrite
+- tabsend~
 - tabreceive~
-- tabsend~
-- tabwrite
+- tabosc4~
-- tabwrite~
+- soundfiler
-arguments:
-- description: sets table name with the sample.
-  type: symbol
+pdcategory: Audio Oscillators And Tables
+last_update: '0.42'
 inlets:
   1st:
-  - type: float
+  - type: signal
-    description: sets table index and output its value with interpoation.
+    description: sets table index and output its value with interpolation.
   - type: set <symbol>
     description: set the table name.
+  2nd:
+  - type: float
+    description: sets table onset.
 outlets:
   1st:
-  - type: float
+  - type: signal
     description: value of index input.
+arguments:
+  - type: symbol
+    description: sets table name with the sample.
 draft: false
 ---
-The tabread4 object reads values from an array ("table") according to an index,  applying four-point polynomial interpolation.
-Indices should range from 1 to (size-2) so that the 4-point interpolation is meaningful.
-Indices outside of the range are replaced by the nearest index in range.

-Check also the "array" examples from the Pd tutorial by clicking and opening `doc/2.control.examples/16.more.arrays`.
+Tabread4~ is used to build samplers and other table lookup algorithms.
+The interpolation scheme is 4-point polynomial as used in delread4~ and tabosc4~.